mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 16 - `src/swarm/abortTree.js`

+**In plain English:** the kill switch for a whole branch.
+Cancel one member and - through the chained signals from Step 4 - everything beneath it, then actually WAIT for them to wind down before declaring them stopped.

 **What jcode does:** `RuntimeTaskScope` (`crates/jcode-app-core/src/server/runtime.rs:27-79`) pairs a `JoinSet` with a `CancellationToken`, and its `shutdown` deliberately drains the set *before*